Y

 Marv Johnson (9-59), Dave Clark 5

-Bobby Parker is the only writer listed on his release while Marv Johnson's & the Dave Clark 5's list Berry Gordy, Jr., Gwendolyn Gordy and Tyran Carlo.
-Parker claims he was a co-writer and was subsequently excluded from receiving his due—although he didn't share credit on his.
+Bobby Parker is the only writer listed on his release while Marv Johnson's & the Dave Clark 5's list Berry Gordy, Jr., Gwendolyn Gordy and Billy Davis (aka Tyran Carlo).
+Parker told me he was a co-writer and was subsequently excluded from receiving his due—although he didn't share credit on his.

 art